 C- Auto insurance, and/or auto registration [Weaker proof which may require additional proof];

-- D1- Recent Tax, Water or Utility Bill [tied to the Lease/Deed strengthens use of lease/deed as proof]
+- D1- Recent Property Tax, Water and Utility Bill statements

 - “Recent” is defined as date of document being within five (5) months from the start of the term.